maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 ![images](https://maelfabien.github.io/assets/images/ts2_0.png)

 As we mentioned in the article "Key Concepts in Time Series", it is really important that your series is stationary before applying any model on it.
 The time series does not look stationary at that point.
-But is it really the case ?
+But is it really the case?
 We can run an ADFuller test to confirm this statement.

 ```python
 from statsmodels.tsa.stattools import adfuller